-UCA is fortunate to have a diverse and dedicated board of directors Mike Cusson, Nicole Evans, Genevieve Allen Hearn, Ian Palmeter, Scott Olszowiec, Julie Glaser, Isabel Madeira-Voss, Dick Groot, Candice Dunn, and Wes Booth.
+UCA is fortunate to have a diverse and dedicated board of directors Isabel Madeira-Voss, Genevieve Allen Hearn, Ian Palmeter, Edith Callaghan, Dick Groot, Candice Dunn, and Wes Booth.
 Without this group of art lovers UCA would not be possible.

 Through this project we hope to engage and educate about art, environment, physical activity, and our rural community.
 In addition we seek to promote, support, and bring together artists and their work.

-UCA is a seasonal project that is launched in mid June and ends in mid October.
-In addition to the installations there are ancillary activities.
+UCA presents a seasonal art exhibit that is launched in mid June and ends in late October.
+In addition to the art installations there are ancillary education activities.
 In June we have a project launch to kick off and celebrate the artists and their work.
-During the summer art activities take place at the Art in the Garden camps at the KC Irving Centre, artist lead workshops, and in the fall we deliver art education in schools.
+During the summer art activities take place at the Art in the Garden camps at the KC Irving Centre, artist lead workshops, and in the winter, spring, and fall we deliver art education in schools.